How to Setup a Raspberry Pi Nextcloud Server

 -x509: This option specifies that we want to make a self-signed certificate file instead of generating a certificate request.

--nodes: This tells the openssl application that we don’t want to specify a passphrase, a passphrase will require us to enter it every time Apache is restarted which is painful to deal with.
+-nodes: This tells the OpenSSL application that we don’t want to specify a passphrase, a passphrase will require us to enter it every time Apache is restarted which is painful to deal with.

 -days 365: This specifies the amount of days we want the certificate to remain valid for, after this amount of days you will have to generate a new certificate.

 -newkey rsa:4096: This will create the certificate request and a new private key at the same time.
 You will need to do this since we didn’t create a private key in advance.
-The rsa:2048 tells OpenSSL to generate an RSA key that is 2048 bits long.
+The rsa:4096 tells OpenSSL to generate an RSA key that is 2048 bits long.

 -keyout: This parameter names the output file for the private key file that is being created.